-- A. Tables and chairs for outdoor dining areas shall be constructed of heavyweight, highquality materials like metal or wood.
+- A. Tables and chairs for outdoor dining areas shall be constructed of heavyweight, high-quality materials like metal or wood.
 Lightweight materials such as plastic or vinyl which may be blown astray by moderate winds shall be prohibited. - B. Exterior sound systems may be permitted to play soft music to assist in masking the clamor of the street noise and add to the ambiance of the dining experience provided the music does not become so loud that it becomes a nuisance to people on adjacent properties or within the right-of-way. - C. Where trash cans are used, they shall be managed so that they do not attract nuisance creatures and insects nor harbor the potential for foul odors.
-Trash shall be promptly removed from the outdoor dining area and disposed within the restaurant. - D. Extension cords shall not be used in a manner which might create a tripping hazard.
+Trash shall be promptly removed from the outdoor dining area and disposed within the restaurant. - D. Extension cords shall not be used in a manner which might create a tripping hazard. - E. Outdoor music shall comply with Chapter 18, Article II, Division 3 of the Simpsonville Code of Ordinances.